Submitty/submitty.github.io/_docs/student/team_assignments.md

 ![](/images/team_manage_2.png)

-If you forgot to create or form a team before the team lock date, you may only accept invitations to existing teams sent before the lock date or form a "team of one" that contains only yourself.
+If you forgot to create your team or invite all team members to your team before the team lock date, you may only accept invitations to existing teams sent before the lock date or form a "team of one" that contains only yourself.
 Consult the course syllabus and/or specific assignment instructions regarding penalties